 - Numerous Indicators.
 The ATR is even more effective when combined with other indicators.
 There are over 150 indicators available at AvaTrade that you can combine with the ATR as you wish.

 - Multiple Assets.
-Implement ATR strategies on over 1,000 financial assets that include Forex, Stocks, Commodities, Indices and Cryptocurrencies.
+Implement ATR strategies on over 1,000 financial assets that include Forex trading, Stocks trading, Commodities, Indices trading and Cryptocurrencies.

 - Trading Tools and Resources.
 AvaTrade offers comprehensive trading tools and resources that help traders get the most out of their trading activity.

 - Demo Account.
 Test various ATR strategies on a free demo account without putting any money on the line.

 Main ATR Indicator And Strategies FAQ

 The ATR Indicator, or Average True Range indicator, is an indicator that measures volatility.
 As such it is not a trend following indicator.
 It is possible for volatility to be either low or high during any trend.
 What the ATR is really good at is identifying potential explosive breakout moves.
 As a measure of volatility the ATR is also used by traders to set a trailing stop loss on their trades.
 This accounts for the volatility in any given market and avoids getting stopped out too quickly.